-- (ii) the registrar must tell the parties the date set for the listing hearing. - (6) Unless the court otherwise orders, the court must not set a date for a listing hearing unless a certificate of readiness for trial is filed. - Note 1 The court may direct that a proceeding be given a listing hearing even though the certificate of readiness has not been filed (see r 1303 (4) (b) and r 1308 (6) (b) (ii)). - Note 2 Pt 6.2 (Applications in proceedings) applies to an application for an order otherwise ordering.
+- (b) for a proceeding in the Magistrates Court- - (i) the court must set a date for a listing hearing; and - (ii) the registrar must tell the parties the date set for the listing hearing. - (6) Unless the court otherwise orders, the court must not set a date for a listing hearing unless a certificate of readiness for trial is filed. - Note 1 The Magistrates Court may direct that a proceeding be given a listing hearing even though the certificate of readiness has not been filed (see r 1323 (4) (b) and r 1324 (6) (b) (ii)). - Note 2 Pt 6.2 (Applications in proceedings) applies to an application for an order otherwise ordering.